dillydill123/inventory-setups/README.md

 ### Bank Tags and Hub Plugin Bank Tag Layouts

-Bank Tags plugin must be ON and Hub Plugin Bank Tag Layouts 'Use with Inventory Setups' option must be OFF to use all features of Inventory Setups.
+The Bank Tags plugin must be ON to use all features of Inventory Setups, specifically bank layouts and filtering.
 Inventory Setups will warn the user if filtering and layouts cannot be used.
-This warning will also provide an option to update your settings for you.
+This warning will also provide an option to turn on Bank Tags for you.

 Hub Plugin Bank Tag Layouts is not required for Inventory Setups anymore.
-If you were only using the plugin for use with Inventory Setups, it's recommended that you turn off the 'Use with Inventory Setups' option and uninstall the plugin.
+If you were only using the plugin for Inventory Setups, it's recommended that you uninstall the plugin.
 If you have layout data from Bank Tag Layouts, Inventory Setups will attempt to migrate the layout data the first time you use the plugin.
 ## Configuration Settings

 In the settings of Inventory Setups, you can change default setup options, key binds, ground item menu options, and other miscellaneous settings.